voyagermesh/voyager/docs/user-guide/ingress/README.md

 the ip/host name for that LoadBalancer.
 For `HostPort` mode the ingress will open ports on the nodes selected to run HAProxy.

 ### Configuration Options
-Voyager operator allows customization of Ingress resource using annotations under `ingress.appscode.com/` prefix.
+Voyager operator allows customization of Ingress resource using annotation keys with `ingress.appscode.com/` prefix.
 The ingress annotaiton keys are always string.
-Annotation values ca have the following data types:
+Annotation values might have the following data types:

 | Value Type | Description | Example YAML |
 |----------- |-------------|--------------|